-Alison Jacques is delighted to announce two exhibitions of work by pioneering textile artist Lenore Tawney (b.
+Alison Jacques is delighted to announce the second of two exhibitions by pioneering textile artist Lenore Tawney (b.
 1907, Lorain, Ohio; d.
 2007, New York).
-Part one, on view during Frieze London, focuses on Tawney's early work and material innovations; part two will feature rarely seen late work and an installation from the iconic 'Cloud' series.
-The exhibitions, Tawney's first in the UK, follow a landmark survey at the John Michael Kohler Arts Center, Wisconsin (2019).
+Part two features rarely seen assemblages and collages from Tawney's later years, as well as a monumental 'Cloud' installation that has not been exhibited since 1978.
+The two sequential exhibitions, Tawney's first in the UK, follow a landmark survey at the John Michael Kohler Arts Center, Wisconsin (2019).